Overview

 The live version

 Every run of a flow uses its live version — the version the chat agent launches, and the default for a canvas or API run.
 The Versions panel marks the current one with a Live badge.
 By default a flow follows the latest published version: each time you publish, the newest version automatically becomes live.
 To roll back or hold on an older version, click Set as live on any validated version in the panel — this pins the live version there, and publishing no longer changes what’s live.
 Click Follow latest to clear the pin and return to auto-advancing on publish.
+Either action also loads the now-live version onto the canvas, so the editor shows what actually runs — it arrives as an unsaved change, and your saved draft is untouched until you save.
+If your canvas already holds unsaved changes, you are asked first: loading replaces them and there is no undo, so you can keep editing instead.
+The pin is applied either way — declining only leaves the canvas alone.
+While live is pinned to something other than the latest published version, the editor header carries a Live badge naming the pinned version, as a reminder that the newest published version is not the one running.
 Only a version that passes validation can be set as live.
 Existing runs always stay on the version they started with; changing the live version only affects new runs.
 You can review prior versions from the Versions panel.
 Use Validate at any time to run save-time validation on the draft without publishing.Letting the chat agent run a flow

 You don’t wire a flow to a dedicated assistant.
 Instead, you let the normal chat agent discover and launch it as a background sub-agent:- Open the flow and turn on the Sub-agent toggle in the editor header.
 The flow becomes available to the chat agent.